sifulan-access-federation/ifirexman-training/guides/idp.md

 3. Add/copy the following files to the working folder:

     - [`values.yaml`](../manifest/idp/values.yaml) - Helm chart values file.
-    - `fed-signer.crt` - Federation signer certificate.
+    - `fed_signer.crt` - Federation signer certificate.
     - `azure.xml` - Azure AD IdP metadata file **if** Azure AD is the backend authenticator.
+You can refer to [this guide](azure.md) on how to setup your Azure AD and obtain the metadata file.
     - `GoogleIDPMetadata.xml` - Google Directory IdP metadata file **if** Google Directory is the backend authenticator.
+You can refer to [this guide](google.md) on how to setup your Google Directory and obtain the metadata file.

 4. Edit the `values.yaml` file according to your IdP.
 Generally, you will only need to update the `Federation Configuration` section.
 A brief explanation and sample entries are provided in the file.